 Just to get the feel for pressure variation in your strokes, practice drawing thin lines by moving your pencil up and then put heavy pressure on the pencil on your lines down.
-This is like making thin upstrokes and thick downstrokes but with a pencil the difference between the width of the strokes won’t be as pronounced.
+This is just like making thin upstrokes and thick downstrokes with a brush pen, but with a pencil the difference between the width of the strokes won’t be as pronounced.

 - You can achieve calligraphy effect with pencil too by varying the pressure when writing.
 Light pressure on upstrokes and heavy pressure on downstrokes.

 - Build your muscle memory with pencil, be attentive to letter spacing and connections .

 - Use pencil to sketch your artwork, gives more room for mistake before adding ink.